gofynd/fdk-client-golang/documentation/APPLICATION.md

 Use this API to get a list of points transactions.
+The list of points history is paginated.

 *Success Response:*